Discover all the tax services we offer

 This test is based on the amount of time you were physically present in the US.
 This can be confusing, but if you satisfy the following requirements, the US considers you a resident:

 As a resident of the US, you are given all rights and responsibilities as citizens.
 From due process and freedom of speech to freedom of religion and the right to bear arms, you are a citizen in most of the important ways.

 You can apply for financial aid for education, work anywhere you want in the US, start your own business or corporation, and you can actually receive Social Security if you have worked in the US for at least 10 years.
 Traveling to and from the US becomes easier, and you can sponsor certain relatives for visas or Green Cards.
 Plus, after five years, you can apply for full US citizenship.

-There are a few reasons why obtaining a Green Card may not be the right choice for you.
+There are a few downsides to obtaining a Green Card that may mean it’s not the right choice for you.

 When you are a legal resident of the US, you are required to report your worldwide income earned during the tax year on your US Federal Tax Return, not just your US-sourced income.